VIRTUAL PARENT SERIES: Navigating Support Services for School-Aged Children in DC

-Once you decide you need more information, what are your next steps?
-What are the obligations of local government agencies and what does that process look it?
-What evaluations are out there and how do you decide what your child needs?
+How can you gather more information about your child once concerns have been identified?
+What are the obligations of local government agencies in terms of identification and evaluation, and what does that process look it?
+What evaluations are out there (public and private) and how do you decide what your child needs?
 What does a quality evaluation look like at various ages?

 Once you have an evaluation and perhaps a diagnosis, what do you do with it?
 What, if any, legal obligations of schools (public and private) are triggered by an evaluation?
-How do evaluation recommendations translate into the everyday school setting?
-What options do you have for accessing services, including through the DC public school system?
+How do evaluation recommendations translate into the everyday school setting?s?

 Bring your questions and concerns!
 We will also introduce avenues for parents to connect and continue to support each other moving forward.